Appropriate monitoring

 Monitoring on mobile devices

-Schools and colleges should satisfy themselves that monitoring systems are correctly working across all their devices’, including mobile devices.
+Schools and colleges should satisfy themselves that monitoring systems are correctly working across all their devices’ and across all internet connections, including their mobile devices.
 If your school owns mobile devices such as iPads or other tablets as part of your teaching strategy, then consider the following practices to ensure monitoring is in place (you may need the help of your ICT support to do this):

 This detail has been developed by the UK Safer Internet Centre, and in partnership and consultation with the 120 national ‘360 degree safe Online Safety Mark’ assessors and the NEN Safeguarding group (www.nen.gov.uk).